-Summary: Non-signatory Libya has expressed interest in the convention, but has taken no steps to join it.
-Libya has participated in meetings of the convention, most recently in September 2016.
-It voted in favor of a key United Nations (UN) resolution on the convention in December 2018.
+Ten-Year Review: Non-signatory Libya has expressed interest in the convention, but has not taken any steps to join it.
+Libya has participated in meetings of the convention, but not since September 2016.
+Libya voted in favor of a key United Nations (UN) resolution promoting the convention in December 2019.

-Libya is not known to have produced or exported cluster munitions, but it imported them and possesses a stockpile.
-The Monitor has not able to independently confirm alleged use of cluster munitions by forces affiliated with the Libyan National Army (LNA) during 2019.
+Libya is not known to have produced or exported cluster munitions, but it has imported them and possesses a stockpile.
+There were allegations of new use of cluster munitions by forces affiliated with the Libyan National Army (LNA) during 2019.

 Libya has not acceded to the Convention on Cluster Munitions.

-Libya has expressed interest in the convention, but has taken no steps over the past decade to join it.
+While Libya has expressed interest in the convention, it has not taken any steps to accede to it.

-A Government of National Accord (GNA) resulting from a 2015 UN-facilitated political process has continued to function in Libya despite continued hostilities between two major factions to the agreement, namely the House of Representatives allied with General Khalifa Hiftar in the east commanded by Field Marshal Khalifa Haftar, and the Libyan Dawn alliance of militias known as the Libyan Dawn coalition that controls most of western Libya.
+The UN-recognized Government of National Accord (GNA) has continued to function in Libya since 2015 despite continued hostilities between two major factions to the agreement, namely the LNA in the east commanded by Field Marshal Khalifa Haftar, and the Libyan Dawn alliance of militias that controls parts of western Libya.
 Smaller militias control or contest other parts of Libyan territory.

 Under the former government of Muammar Gaddafi, Libya participated in three regional conferences held during the 2007–2008 Oslo Process that developed the Convention on Cluster Munitions, but attended the formal negotiations in Dublin in May 2008 only as an observer and did not join in the consensus adoption of the convention.
 Libya did not attend the Oslo Signing Conference in December 2008.

-Libya has participated as an observer in meetings of the convention, but not since September 2016.
+Libya has participated as an observer in several meetings of the convention, but not since September 2016.

-In December 2018, Libya voted in favor of a UN General Assembly (UNGA) resolution that urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
+In December 2019, Libya voted in favor of a key UN General Assembly (UNGA) resolution urging states outside the Convention on Cluster Munitions to “join as soon as possible.”
 Libya has voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.

-Libya is not party to the Mine Ban Treaty.
-It is also has not joined the Convention on Conventional Weapons.
+Libya is not party to the Mine Ban Treaty nor the Convention on Conventional Weapons.

 Production, transfer, and stockpiling

-In May 2019, LNA forces loyal to General Hiftar were accused of using cluster bombs in attacks in and around Tripoli.
-GNA’s “Volcano of Wrath” released more than 30 undated photographs—that were not geolocated—showing the remnants of Soviet/Russian RBK-250 cluster bombs and various submunitions reportedly “discovered in greater Tripoli and other areas (Ras al-Lufa, al-Sawani, al-Aziziyah, al-Tugar Mosque and Bir al-Ghanem).”
+LNA forces were accused of using cluster bombs in May 2019 in attacks in and around Tripoli.
+The GNA’s “Volcano of Wrath” military campaign against Field Marshal Haftar released undated photographs—that were not geolocated—showing the remnants of Soviet/Russian RBK-250 cluster bombs and various submunitions reportedly “discovered in greater Tripoli and other areas (Ras al-Lufa, al-Sawani, al-Aziziyah, al-Tugar Mosque and Bir al-Ghanem).”

 Libyan forces used air-delivered cluster munitions, likely RBK-series cluster bombs containing AO-1SCh and PTAB-2.5 submunitions, at various locations during an intervention in Chad during the 1986–1987 conflict.

-The US Navy used Mk.-20 Rockeye cluster bombs during an attack on Libyan ships on 25 March 1986, while US Navy aircraft dropped 60 Rockeye bombs on Benina airfield on 14–15 April 1986.
+The United States (US) Navy used Mk.-20 Rockeye cluster bombs during an attack on Libyan ships on 25 March 1986, while US Navy aircraft dropped 60 Rockeye bombs on Benina airfield on 14–15 April 1986.

 In 2009, a commercial oil company survey crew in Libya found the remnants of a German World War II-era SD-2 “butterfly bomb” (an early version of a cluster bomb) and destroyed the remnants of another six such cluster bombs.

 At the Livingstone Conference on Cluster Munitions in April 2008, Libya endorsed the Livingstone Declaration, which called on African states to support the negotiation of a “total and immediate” prohibition on cluster munitions.
-In September 2008, Libya endorsed an action plan issued by the Kampala Conference on the Convention on Cluster Munitions, committing to sign and ratify the convention as soon as possible.
+In September 2008, Libya endorsed an action plan issued by the Kampala Conference on the Convention on Cluster Munitions, committing to sign and ratify the convention.
 For more details on Libya’s cluster munition policy and practice up to early 2009, see Human Rights Watch (HRW) and Landmine Action, Banning Cluster Munitions: Government Policy and Practice (Ottawa: Mines Action Canada, May 2009), pp. 220–221.

-Libya participated as an observer in convention’s Meetings of States Parties in 2010, 2012, 2013, and 2016, as well as the First Review Conference in 2015.
-It has attended regional workshops on cluster munitions, most recently in Lomé, Togo in May 2013.
+Libya participated as an observer in convention’s Meetings of States Parties in 2010, 2012–2013, and 2016, as well as the First Review Conference in Dubrovnik, Croatia in 2015, and regional workshops.

 The transfer took place before Spain instituted a moratorium on export of cluster munitions and prior to its adoption of the Convention on Cluster Munitions.
 Statement of Spain, Convention on Cluster Munitions Intersessional Meetings, Geneva, 29 June 2011.
 In the statement, Spain confirmed information provided to The New York Times by the Deputy Director General for Foreign Trade of Defense Materials and Dual Use Goods, Ramon Muro Martinez, that: “One license to Lybia [sic] consisting of 5 cluster munitions for demonstration was issued in August 2006.
 The export took place in October 2006.
 There were two more licenses issued in December 2007 with a total amount of 1,050 cluster munitions.
 They were sent in March 2008.”
 C.J.
 Chivers, “Following Up, Part 2.
 Down the Rabbit Hole: Arms Exports and Qaddafi’s Cluster Bombs,” The New York Times – At War Blog, 22 June 2011.

-According to a 19 June 2019 press briefing by the Faiez Serraj-aligned Volcano of Rage operations room (Burkan Alghadab), which coordinates the fight against the Hifter forces.
+This is according to a 19 June 2019 press briefing by the Faiez Serraj-aligned Volcano of Rage operations room (Burkan Alghadab), which coordinates the fight against the Gen. Haftar’s LNA forces.
 Sami Zaptia, “Tripoli forces claim successes and accuse Hafter of using cluster bombs and internationally banned phosphorus bombs,” Libya Herald, 20 June 2019.

-Oded Berkowitz (@Oded121351), “#Libya- #GNA Volcano of Wrath release a reassure trove of 34 photos showing various cluster bombs & submunition discovered in greater #Tripoli and other areas (Ras al-Lufa, al-Sawani, al-Aziziyah, al-Tugar Mosque and Bir al-Ghanem).
-Some posted before but will re-post all,” 19 June 2019, Tweet.
+Berkowitz, Oded (Oded121351), “#Libya- #GNA Volcano of Wrath release a reassure trove of 34 photos showing various cluster bombs & submunition discovered in greater #Tripoli and other areas (Ras al-Lufa, al-Sawani, al-Aziziyah, al-Tugar Mosque and Bir al-Ghanem).
+Some posted before but will re-post all.”
+19 June 2019, 10:05 UTC, Tweet.

 LNA forces used cluster bombs in Bin Jawad on or about 9 January 2015, again on 18 December 2014, and in Sirte in December 2014 or the first quarter of 2015.
 Amnesty International, “Libya: Mounting evidence of war crimes in the wake of Egypt’s airstrikes,” 23 February 2015.
 HRW found that the good condition of the paint on the bomb casings and lack of extensive weathering indicated that the remnants had not been exposed to the environment for long and were from a recent attack.
 See, HRW, “Libya: Evidence of New Cluster Bomb Use,” 15 March 2015.